pydicom/deid/docs/_docs/examples/header-expanders.md

 None of the actions (BLANK, JITTER, etc.) are relevant here; we just want to get back the list of fields that meet some criteria.
-Given an action, these fields would be passed on to the next step in deid to handle the blank action.
+Given an action, these fields would be passed on to the next step in deid to handle the action.
 You could also use this function to interactively explore the header data, or another purpose.

-**Select all fields that end with "Name"**
+### Select all fields that end with "Name"

 Let's get back the list of fields that end with name.